top of page

 That’s when I reached into my pocket and pulled out a shiny coin — a Mental Health Warrior Challenge Coin.

-“This,” I said, holding the coin up for dramatic effect, “is your new secret weapon.”
+“This,” I said, holding it up for dramatic effect, “is your new secret weapon.”

 Bob’s eyes went wide.
 “Shiny…”

-“Focus, Bob,” I said, chuckling.
+“Focus, Bob,” I laughed.
 “This coin is more than just shiny.
-See the message on the back?
+Look at the message on the back.
 It’s a tangible reminder of the Warrior Creed: Bend Not Break.”

 The Minions crowded closer.
 “Bend Not Break,” Kevin read aloud.

 “Exactly,” I said.
-“When anxiety strikes, it feels like the world’s spinning out of control — like you’re about to snap under the pressure.
-But this coin reminds you that you’re a Warrior who Bends Not Breaks when anxiety threatens to overwhelm.”
+“When anxiety strikes, it feels like everything is about to snap — like the pressure is too much.
+But this coin reminds you that you’re a Warrior.
+You don’t have to break under pressure.
+You can bend, adapt and keep going.”

 Tool 1: Ground Yourself with the Coin